CHT2520-web-prog/intro-to-laravel/basic-CRUD-using-Laravel.md

 }
 ```

-Next, we need to tell the DatabaseSeeder class to run the FilmsTableSeeder.
-From the seeds folder open DatabaseSeeder.php.
+Next, we need to tell the *DatabaseSeeder* class to run the *FilmsTableSeeder*.
+From the *seeds* folder open *DatabaseSeeder.php*.
-Modify it so that it runs our FilmSeeder i.e.
+Modify it so that it runs our *FilmSeeder* i.e.

 ```php
 namespace Database\Seeders;